dollarshaveclub/monitor/README.md

 Because our monitors only use 1 CircleCI container, we essentially pay $50/month for unlimited monitors as long those monitors run in less than 1 minute.
 Some downsides to this setup is:

 - Contention with your other tests.
 If you run out of CircleCI 2 containers, your monitors will queue then run in bursts.
 - May not be as fast as running monitors as Kubernetes jobs as CircleCI does many commands like `npm install` on every build, which could be slower than just pulling a docker container.
   However, having a CircleCI UI is a lot better.

 What about features other monitoring solutions provide?

 - We pipe all our metrics to Datadog and create all the relevant dashboards
 - We still use other services like New Relic for features we need, just not for monitoring everything
+- We don't need to run these monitors from multiple locations.
+  If we do, we'll run them as Kubernetes jobs on different clusters.

 ## Running Monitors